 15 Moving the patient to the head of the bed

-(performed by two people; the patient can help)
+(performed by two people; patient can help)

-Fig.14 Moving the patient to the head of the bed.
+Fig. 14 Moving the patient to the head of the bed.
 Performed by two people.

-Ask the patient to push off from the bed on the count of three and, exhaling, lift the torso and move to the headboard.
+Ask the patient to push off from the bed on the count of three and, exhaling, raise his torso and move towards the head of the bed.

 16 Moving the patient to the head of the bed

-Fig.15 Moving the patient to the head of the bed.
+Fig. 15 Moving the patient to the head of the bed.
 Performed by one sister.

 Spread your legs 30 cm wide.
 Turn the toe of the leg closest to the headboard towards the headboard.